Oumar Ngom: Club career

+Pau FC

+On 9 July 2023, Ngom signed his first professional contract with Pau FC.

+Estrela da Amadora

+On 14 August 2025, Ngom signed a four-year contract with Estrela da Amadora in Portugal.

 International career

 Of Senegalese and Mauritanian descent—his father, Cheikh Ngom, was a Mauritania international in the '80s—, he became a youth international for his father's country, playing the Africa U-17 Cup of Nations qualification in 2021 and scoring a goal despite his team failing to reach the final tournament.